 In September 2010, two stylish friends set out to change the mindset that boutique shopping is only for those with bookoo bucks.
 After all– you shouldn’t have to be a Rockefeller to be a snappy dresser!
-They filled their quaint shop in St. Paul with dresses, tops, skirts, and basics for under $100.
+They filled their quaint shop in St. Paul with dresses, tops, skirts, and basics for affordable prices.
 Now having expanded to nine locations around Minnesota and South Dakota, Primp is filled with cheap-chic pieces for any woman!

 Meet the owners

 I have always been an entrepreneur at heart.
 I live for the thrill of seeing new ideas cultivated and executed.
 Above all I love the passionate people it brings together and the energy that a new concept creates!